hterminasyan/sfsf-extension/prerequisites/README.md

 # Setting up SAP BTP Trial

-The objective of the exercise is to create a SAP BTP Trial account that you can further use throughout this course and beyond.
+The objective of the guide is to create a SAP BTP Trial account that you can further use for hands-on.

 If you already have an SAP BTP Trial account, you don't need to create a new one or move its content to a subaccount in another region!
 You can then skip this whole unit.